joomla/Manual/docs/general-concepts/forms-fields/form-fields/subform.md

 TODO:: Rewrite Jquery and examples to use WebAssets.

-The **subform** form field type provides a method for using XML forms inside one another or reuse forms inside an existing form.
+The **subform** form field type provides a method for using XML forms inside one another or reusing forms inside an existing form.
 If attribute `multiple` is set to `true` then the included form will be **repeatable**.

 The Field has two "predefined" layouts for displaying the subform as either a table or as a div container, as well as support for custom layouts.